Wyfi0/kickstart.nvim/README.md

   * Discussions on this topic can be found here:
     * [Restructure the configuration](https://github.com/nvim-lua/kickstart.nvim/issues/218)
     * [Reorganize init.lua into a multi-file setup](https://github.com/nvim-lua/kickstart.nvim/pull/473)
+  * I personally found the multiple file thing really confusing when I was first learning lua syntax and nvim shenanagins.
+(But now the single file setup is a *little* cumbersome)

 ### Install Recipes